jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ---

 Due to low and uneven sample sizes, we were unable to draw confident conclusions from these results.

-<a id="r123-humann2"></a>
 ### R12.3 HUMANn2

 In addition to the taxonomic profile, the functional profile of dental calculus